Ukraine's Shakhtar power to Champions League victory at Leipzig

 Shakhtar were well supported in Leipzig, with Ukrainian flags seen around the stadium.

-Considered contenders to dethrone Bayern Munich at the top of the Bundesliga this season, particularly after their German Cup win, Leipzig have just five points after five domestic matches.
+Considered contenders to dethrone Bayern Munich at the top of the Bundesliga this season, Leipzig have just five points after five domestic matches.

+Coach Domenico Tedesco, who led Leipzig to their maiden major silverware with last season's German Cup triumph, lamented the "brutal" defeat.

+"It is difficult to find the words.
+The course of the game was insane," Tedesco told DAZN.
+"The boys wanted it.

 Leipzig will be desperate for a change of fortunes when they host Borussia Dortmund on Saturday.#photo1